ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 1. Privacy.
 The adversary learns only the output of F computed over all client inputs, and nothing else.
 1. Robustness.
-The adversary can influence the output of F only by reporting false (untruthful) data.
+The adversary can influence the output of F only by reporting false (untruthful) input.
 The output cannot be influenced in any other way.
 1. Anonymity.
-The adversary cannot learn which client submitted which data value.
+The adversary cannot learn which client submitted which input value.

 There are several additional constraints that a Prio deployment must satisfy in order to achieve these goals: